garlic-flavor/amm/README.md

 # Automatic Makefile Maker.

-__Version:__ 0.170(dmd2.071.0)
+__Version:__ 0.170(dmd2.084.0)

-__Date:__ 2016-Apr-11 21:08:01
+__Date:__ 2019-Jan-27 23:42:58
 __Authors:__ KUMA
 __License:__ CC0

-## Description:
+## Description
 This is a program that makes a Makefile from the source code wirtten in D programmming language, automatically.

-## Acknowledgements:
+## Acknowledgements
 amm is written by D.

 [Digital Mars D Programming Language(http://dlang.org/)](http://dlang.org/)

 ## BUGS:

   - An error will occur when any Japanese are in a delimited string.
          (on windows)

-## How to build:
+## How to build
 ### on Windows
   Please build with make tool that is distributed with dmd.

 #### 32bit

     >make -f win.mak release

 #### 64bit

     >make -f win.mak release FLAG=-m64

 ### on linux

     >make -f linux64.mak release

-## How to use:
+## How to use

     >amm [target.exe] [make-style.xml] [option for dmd] [options] rootfile.d
 options             | description
 --------------------|--------------------
 h help ?            | show this message. macro_name          | define the macro named macro_name.
 macro_name=value    | define the macro named macro_name as value.
-m=Makefile          | set outputting Makefile's name.
-                    | passing a file of '.mak' extension as argument is same.
-root=path           | set the root file of this project.
-                    | passing a file of '.d' extension as argument is same.
-v=0.001             | set version description.
-                    | for my vwrite.
-help macro          | show pre-defined macros.
+m=Makefile          | set outputting Makefile's name. passing a file of '.mak' extension as argument is same. root=path           | set the root file of this project. passing a file of '.d' extension as argument is same. v=0.001             | set version description. for my vwrite. help macro          | show pre-defined macros.

-## Previous Notice:
+## Previous Notice
 - amm will invoke dmd, ensure that dmd is ready.
 - Put make-style.xml to where amm can find.
 The searching priority is,
     1. Current directory.
     1. The directory of the environment variable 'HOME'.
     1. The directory where the amm is.